 From a meta-analysis of more than half a million adults, researchers found that variants near NPC1L1 and other genes associated with the reduction of low-density lipoprotein cholesterol (LDL-C) were linked to greater type 2 diabetes risk, but a lower risk of coronary heart disease.

 While lifestyle changes – such as adopting a healthy diet and increasing physical activity – are the first port of call when it comes to lowering LDL-C, some patients may also require treatment with cholesterol-lowering drugs, such as statins or bile acid sequestrants.

-A wealth of research has demonstrated the benefits of cholesterol-lowering medications for heart health, but some studies have suggested the drugs may lead to weight gain and greater risk of type 2 diabetes.
+A wealth of research has demonstrated the benefits of cholesterol-lowering medications for heart health, but some studies have suggested the drugs may lead to weight gain and

 The new study – conducted by senior author Dr. Luca A. Lotta, of the University of Cambridge in the United Kingdom, and colleagues – provides further evidence of this association, after identifying a number of genetic pathways mediated by cholesterol-lowering drugs that may increase type 2 diabetes risk.

 From a meta-analysis of genetic association studies conducted in Europe and the United States between 1991-2016, Dr. Lotta and team identified 50,775 individuals with type 2 diabetes and 270,269 controls, alongside 60,801 people with coronary heart disease and 123,504 controls.

 73.5 million adultsin the United States have high LDL cholesterol